IRD PROGRAM DESCRIPTION

 • How to choose appropriate peer groups and identify healthy relationships

-• How to use electronic communication responsibly and appropriately with others (social media etiquette)
+• How to use electronic communication responsibly and appropriately with others (social

 • How to handle disagreements